Introduction

 Cons:

-- RAM is soldered to the motherboard; you cannot upgrade it later.
+The RAM is soldered to the motherboard, which means you can’t upgrade it in the future.

-- The fans get noticeably loud during intense gaming to keep the small chassis cool.
+The fans are loud during intense gaming to keep the small chassis cool.

 High-End Gaming Desktop